bookofproofs/bookofproofs.github.io/_sources/history/20th-century/chuaqui.md

 * Grandjot recommended that Chuaqui should study differential and integral calculus but said that he would not teach that.
 * He suggested that for calculus Chuaqui should take some lessons from Egbert Hesse who was a young lecturer in the School of Engineering at the University of Chile.
 * Chuaqui worked as an assistant lecturer in biochemistry while he waited for a decision from Berkeley.
-* Chuaqui married Kathleen Ellen Henderson (1942-2014) in Westwood, Los Angeles, California on 17 August 1963.
-* Rolando and Kathleen Chuaqui had five children, four sons and a daughter.
 * At Berkeley Chuaqui was advised by David Blackwell who had been appointed to a professorship at the University of California at Berkeley in 1954.
 * He advised Chuaqui who submitted his Ph.D. thesis A definition of probability based on equal likelihood in 1965.
 * After the award of his Ph.D., Chuaqui returned to Chile and was appointed to the Department of Mathematics in the Faculty of Sciences of the University of Chile.